technorabilia/docker-bits/README.md

 # Docker scripts for LinuxServer.io Docker containers
-These scripts provide an easy way to deploy [LinuxServer.io Docker containers](https://hub.docker.com/u/linuxserver/) using predefined settings.
+These scripts allow you to easily deploy [LinuxServer.io Docker containers](https://hub.docker.com/u/linuxserver/) using predefined settings.

-The templates are automatically generated based on data from the [LinuxServer.io GitHub repositories](https://github.com/linuxserver).
+The scripts are automatically generated based on data from the [LinuxServer.io GitHub repositories](https://github.com/linuxserver).

 Please keep the following in mind:
 - The templates are not supported by LinuxServer.io.